rpoleski/MulensModel/examples/example_16/README.md

 The most basic usage of pyMultiNest is presented in [ob08092-o4\_minimal\_MN.yaml](ob08092-o4_minimal_MN.yaml).
 Note that instead of `starting_parameters` there are `prior_limits` (based on these settings it's decided which method will be used).

+More advanced pyMultiNest input file is [ob08092-o4\_MN.yaml](ob08092-o4_MN.yaml).
+It illustrates trivial degeneracy u0 vs. -u0.
+Note that `multimodal` option is turned on, so each mode is reported separately.

 ### More options